influxdata/docs-v2/content/v2.0/query-data/flux/geo/filter-by-region.md

 ```

 ### polygon
-Define a custom polygon region using an object containing the following properties:
+Define a polygonal region with an object containing the latitude and longitude for
+each point in the polygon:

 - **points**: points that define the custom polygon _(Array of objects)_